All Dragon Age: The Veilguard Companions and how to recruit them

 The last two of these characters, Emmrich and Taash, have both their quests become available at the same time, though it's not important which you do first - the plot won't progress until you have them both.

-We'll make it clear again; you cannot miss out on any companions or teammates in Dragon Age Veilguard - the most you can do is delay the point by which you hire them by delaying progress in the main quest.
-Don't worry about missing out on certain time-sensitive quests or hidden conditions; as long as you are pushing through the plot, you'll have the whole gang before long.
+We'll make it clear again; you cannot miss out on any companions or teammates in Dragon Age Veilguard so long as you're pushing through the main questline - the most you can do is delay the point at which you hire them by avoiding the relevant quest - in fact you might want to do this for Davrin to let yourself complete side quests before the Dragon Age Veilguard Minrathous or Treviso choice.

-There are also notably strong combinations of characters as they represent different Dragon Age Veilguard classes: I'd recommend bringing Neve and Harding with you.
-Perhaps because they're the two default companions, they nonetheless make a powerful combo: Harding can heal and apply damage buffs as well as targeted strikes, while Neve does potent area-of-effect ice spells that damage and freeze crowds.
+I'd recommend bringing Neve and Harding with you.
+Despite being the two default companions, they nonetheless make a powerful combo: Harding can heal and apply damage buffs as well as targeted strikes, while Neve does potent area-of-effect ice spells that damage and freeze crowds.

 Likewise, the combination of Harding's Shred Power and Neve's Blizzard allows players to prime and detonate opponents - there are several combinations that can do this, as well as the player's own abilities, but it is still another reason that Neve and Harding work well together.

-All companions in DA Veilguard can be customized from the "Companions" tab of the main menu.
-Here you can do the following:
+Additionally, all companions in Dragon Age Veilguard can be customized from the "Companions" tab of the main menu.
+Here you can do the following to make them more powerful:

-- Change their weapons and armor to alter their stats.
+- Swap their weapons and armor to alter their stats.

 © GamesRadar+.
 Not to be reproduced without permission.